Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The hadron-level amplitudes and Final state interactions

-In the above analysis of Eq.~(\ref{eq:amp rate}), it was pointed out that if only the $s\to ud\bar{u}$ weak transition mechanism is considered, the predicted branching ratio of $\Omega^-\to \Xi^-\pi^0$ is approximately 1/18 of that for $\Omega^-\to\Xi^0\pi^-$, rather than the experimentally observed ratio of about 1/3~\cite{BESIII:2023ldd}.
-To account for this discrepancy, it is natural to consider possible enhancements to $\Omega^-\to \Xi^-\pi^0$ from FSIs.
-Notably, both $\Omega^-\to \Xi^0\pi^-$ and $\Omega^-\to \Lambda K^-$ exhibit relatively large branching fractions, which is consistent with the dominant DPE process in the former and a sizable pole term contribution in the latter--a fact already confirmed by experiment.
-As a result, the leading FSI correction to $\Omega^-\to \Xi^-\pi^0$ is expected to arise primarily from rescattering via the intermediate channels $\Xi^0\pi^-$ and $\Lambda K^-$.
-In turn, the rescattering contributions from $\Xi^-\pi^-$ to $\Xi^0\pi^-$ and $\Lambda K^-$ should be much smaller and subleading since they originate from a tree-level amplitude that is already suppressed.
+To account for the discrepancy between the expected ratio of 1/3 and the obtained value of 1/18, it is natural to consider possible enhancements to $\Omega^-\to \Xi^-\pi^0$ from the FSIs.
+Notably, both $\Omega^-\to \Xi^0\pi^-$ and $\Omega^-\to \Lambda K^-$ exhibit relatively large branching fractions, which is consistent with the dominant DPE process in the former and a sizable pole term contribution in the latter.
+As a result, the leading FSI correction to $\Omega^-\to \Xi^-\pi^0$ is expected to arise primarily from rescattering via the intermediate channels $\Xi^0\pi^-$ and $\Lambda K^-$, as shown in Fig.~\ref{fig:loop} through the hadronic level triangle diagrams.

-As illustrated in Fig.~\ref{fig:loop}, we parameterize the contribution of FSIs via rescattering using this type of hadronic level triangle diagram.
-It should be noted in advance that the two-point bubble diagram related to the $s$-channel is not considered here, as the final calculation shows its correction to be negligible in this work.
 We employ the effective field theory approach to compute the loop-level amplitudes.
-The explicit Lagrangian forms for the above vertices can be written as
+The explicit effective interaction Lagrangians for the above vertices can be written as~\cite{Janssen:1996kx, Riska:2000gd}

-where $\sigma^{\mu\nu}=i[\gamma^{\mu},\gamma^{\nu}]/2$. ${D}$ and ${B}$ represent decuplet baryon field with $J^P=\frac32^+$ and octet baryon field with $J^P=\frac12^+$, respectively; $P$ and $V$ represent pseudo-scalar meson with $J^P=0^-$ and vector meson with $J^P=1^-$, respectively.
+where $\sigma^{\mu\nu}=i[\gamma^{\mu},\gamma^{\nu}]/2$. ${D}$ and ${B}$ represent decuplet baryon field with $J^P=3/2^+$ and octet baryon field with $J^P=1/2^+$, respectively; $P$ and $V$ represent pseudo-scalar meson with $J^P=0^-$ and vector meson with $J^P=1^-$, respectively.

-The notation $[M1,M3,(M2)]$ is used to denote the intermediate interaction between particle $M1$ and $M3$ by exchanging $M2$.
+Notation $[M1,M3,(M2)]$ is used to denote the intermediate interaction between particle $M1$ and $M3$ by exchanging $M2$.
 The masses and 4-vector momenta of these internal particles are denoted by $(m_1,m_2,m_3)$ and $(p_1,p_2,p_3)$, respectively.
 The 4-vector momenta of the initial-state baryon, final-state baryon and final-state meson are labeled as $p_i$, $p_f$ and $p_{M}$, respectively.
 In order to cut off the ultra-violet (UV) divergence in the loop integrals, we include a commonly-adopted form factor to regularize the loop integration: